 What To Do

 For some local history be sure to check out the Coast Salish Cultural Presentation that lasts about 60 minutes.
 It includes dancing, storytelling, a question-and-answer time and more.
 This is a fabulous opportunity to learn more about our Native Americans here in the Puget Sound.
 It’s available select days mid-June-September, and cost is $18.
-For more history, be on the lookout for the markings for the Historic Trimble Estate!
+For more history, be on the lookout for the markings for the Historic Trimble Mansion Estate!

-For the more active and adventurous, kayaks ($50/hour for two) and SUP’s ($25/hour) can be rented to explore around the island and in the marina (June-September).
+For the more active and adventurous, kayaks ($50/hour for two) and SUP’s ($25/hour) can be rented to explore around and end of the island and in the marina (June-September).
 Blake Island is also a great place to scuba dive.
 Crabbing, fishing and clamming are allowed during their seasons and with licenses.
 Dig some clams, start a fire and make your own clam chowder, right next to the beach!
 What an adventure!

 To finish off your busy day, enjoy a local wine or beer tasting during the summer weekends ($20).
 This island REALLY does have it all!